RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 For example, if a member tells you they are worried about causing harm, repeat back the worry they have expressed, just like the listener training says.
 Do not neutralize the worry or change the subject to something positive—doing that risks giving a "green light" to the harm.

 Similarly, if a member tells you they are worried about being harmed, repeat back the worry they have expressed, just like the listener training says.
 Do not neutralize the worry or change the subject to something positive—doing that risks perpetuating the harm they are suffering.

+After the quiz, the next section looks at why members sometimes talk about harm.

 QUIZ
 {:.dummyquiz}